au-ts/cogent/doc/reference/programs.rst

 				Programs
 ************************************************************************

-A |cogent| program is a sequence of toplevel definitions and include statements.
+A |cogent| program is a sequence of toplevel definitions and include staatements.
 There is no main program, it must always be implemented externally in C.

   *Program*: